Managerial economics: Analytical Methods used in Managerial Economics

 The price elasticity of demand is a highly useful tool in managerial economics as it provides managers with the predicted change in demand associated with an increase in the price charged for its goods and services.
 The price elasticity principle also outlines the changes in demand for goods with changes in the income of a populous.

-Where $\Delta Q$ is the change in demand for the respective change in price $\Delta P$, with Q and P representing the quantity and price of good before a change was made.
+Where $\Delta Q$ is the change in quantity demand for the respective change in price $\Delta P$, with Q and P representing the quantity and price of the good before a change was made.

 The price elasticity is important for managerial economics as it aids in the optimization of marginal revenue of firms.